Table of Contents

 Let’s start with the liver.
-The liver is critical to maintaining a healthy immune system, metabolism, digestion, and plays the superhero role of detoxification.
+The liver plays a critical role in maintaining a healthy immune system, regulating metabolism, assisting in digestion, and plays the superhero role of detoxification.
 Without your liver, you can not convert food into energy, make immune system molecules, and process or eliminate medications or environmental toxins.
-Liver detoxification (or “detoxing” as you hear it) is divided up into two phases, resulting in end products that are sent to other organs for excretion.
+Liver detoxification (or “detoxing” as people commonly say) is divided up into two phases, resulting in end products that are sent to other organs for excretion.

 Where is my liver anyway?

-The liver is in the upper right-hand side of the abdomen.
-It’s snuggled up underneath the ribs (or snuggles!).
+The liver is in the upper right-hand side of the abdomen, snuggled up underneath the ribs.
 It’s actually quite large, around 3 pounds.
-In some cases, it can actually be the size of a large football.
+In some cases, it can even be the size of a large football!

-Doctors will typically physically examination your abdomen in the area of your liver to see if it’s enlarged.
-This may be a first clue if there’s any true issues going on!
+Doctors will typically physically examine your abdomen in the area of your liver to see if it is enlarged.
+This can be the first clue that there’s any true issues going on!

 The liver has many different functions.
-It produces the storage form of carbohydrates, makes specific amino acids needed, it detoxifies products, it produces bile and cholesterol, it manages intermediate metabolites that need to be sent to other cells via the blood.
-The list goes on.
-For the purposes of this blog we will be discussing the detoxification system and leave your body’s superhero other work for later.
+It produces the storage form of carbohydrates (glycogen), makes specific amino acids as needed, it detoxifies products, it produces bile and cholesterol, and it manages intermediate metabolites that need to be sent to other cells via the blood.
+The list goes on!
+For the purposes of this blog, we will be discussing the detoxification system and leave your body’s superhero other roles for a later date.

 It’s important to know that the liver is extremely vascular and receives 25% of the heart’s output each time it beats.
 This allows the liver to gather particles from the blood.
-The liver is a jealous organ.
-It receives all blood and nutrients from the GI tract before they ever make it to the brain.
+The liver can be considered a selfish organ because it actually receives ALL blood and nutrients from the GI tract before they ever make it to the brain!

 First, particles must enter phase I detoxification, which consists of a series of oxidation and reduction reactions (cue throwback to chemistry courses).
 This is a series of extremely complex reactions done by many enzymes that are waiting on the wall of liver cells, called hepatocytes.

 The cool thing about these enzymes is not only their name, but their function.
 They are called the cytochrome P450 enzyme family.
 You won’t find these enzymes anywhere else in the body.
 That’s why they are so important!
-There are many compounds and drugs that can increase or decrease these P450 enzymes.
-Below is a table from: https://www.d.umn.edu/~jfitzake/Lectures/DMED/TAA/Q_A/CYP450InteractionTable.htm – that gives a quick overview of a few.
+There are many compounds and drugs that can increase or decrease the functioning of these P450 enzymes.
+Below is a table that gives a quick overview of a few.